Zelhorst92/GeKnoQu/TESTING.md

 *   ### Result
     * Works as intended, with the execption of screensize larger then 768px wide.
 Margin top is set to 33% on screens larger then 768px width, which causes the modal to be pushed down out of the screen on large screens.
 *   ### Bugs
     *   Modal being pushed down out of the screen on larger screen sizes.
-See [Modal Margin](#modal-margin).
+See bugreport: [Modal Margin](#modal-margin).
 *   ### Comments
     *   None